The Bible and the Church Fathers on Eternal Hell, and Conscious, Eternal Torment

 This last tome is an exhaustive historical study in two detailed volumes (over 1300 pages!) which I don't have yet (rather expensive!), but I have listened to the author in several lectures available online.
 McClymond (Protestant historian teaching at St. Louis University) traces the original 'universalism' to the early Gnostics (later found in Origen in his 'restoration of all things' belief) and contends it is not a 'biblical' idea but a gnostic error.

-Articles on related topics --
+Articles, Audio, and Links on related topics --

 Back to Apologetics Articles